-Each data line contains : step number, position vector, inertial velocity vector, orbit number, satellite in daylight (0) or night-time (1) conditions, satellite seen from the station (0=yes, 1=no).
+Each data line contains: step number, position vector, inertial velocity vector, orbit number, satellite in daylight (0) or night-time (1) conditions, satellite seen from the station (0=yes, 1=no).
 More details are given in satpos.5.

+Named satpost.log

-Sequential file in ASCII text .
-Named satpost.log The commands "print", "write(,)" and the calls to subroutines ml_wt.. write into it.
+The commands "print", "write(,)" and the calls to subroutines ml_wt.. write into it.

-4.2.8.
+4.2.7.
 Inputs/outputs for SATPOSTLE navigation initialisation